 So, as the Circle of Life plays out in cinemas, so too does the real-life and often vicious circle of life play out on the mighty plains of East Africa.
 Sadly, lions face many threats, the main one being conflict from the many rural communities that live alongside them.
 However, to truly understand this conflict, it is crucial to spend time with the Maasai tribes to promote understanding for the hardships they face.

-One grey and particularly wet evening last June, we were on our way to what we thought was a bush sleepout in Kenya’s Masai Mara National Reserve.
+One grey and particularly wet evening last June, I was on my way to what I thought was a bush sleepout in Kenya’s Masai Mara National Reserve.
 Instead, we arrived unexpectedly at a traditional Maasai village.
 As we pulled up to the kraal (a collection of African huts enclosed by a rustic fence made of sticks), we were greeted warmly by the haunting chants of the fearsome warriors, fully kitted out in their iconic Maasai attire.

 “Karibu sana (welcome) to our home,” they flashed big smiles as we climbed out of our safari vehicles, all looking visibly confused.
 The big reveal was that this was to be our sleepout.
 Many of the mud huts had been vacated and ever so proudly prepped for our arrival and there was an air of pride as our new Maasai friends welcomed us into their homes and traditional way of life.